 In their paper, the researchers suggest that ““The next generation of FOCE experiments ideally would include increased replication, longer experiments to encompass multi-generational times for benthic species and whole and multiple season cycles; multiple environmental-factor approaches, and the use of ancillary incubation chambers for examination of short-term physiological and behavioral responses.”

 The authors of the recent FOCE paper point out that there is an urgent need for further studies utilizing FOCE systems, in addition to laboratory experiments and field observations of CO2 vents and other proxy environments.
-They point out that it is imperative that humans prepare for the inevitable changes in the ocean.
-High-quality data from a variety of research methods will allow resource managers to mitigate the consequences of these changes and protect ocean ecosystems.
+They note that it is imperative that humans prepare for the inevitable changes in ocean conditions and their consequences.
+High-quality data from a variety of research methods will allow resource managers to anticipate, and perhaps mitigate the consequences of these changes to preserve and protect ocean ecosystems.

-In summary, FOCE systems provide an indispensable view of the impacts that a changing ocean will have on whole ecosystems.
-They also present opportunities to observe the interconnected components of these communities and reveal how they respond to these changes.
+In summary, FOCE systems are an indispensable tool to view of the impacts of a changing ocean on whole ecosystems.
 As the researchers put it, “The knowledge gained from further FOCE experiments would make an important contribution to improving our ability to forecast the impacts of ocean acidification on natural ecosystems and to better support the management of its impacts.”